matthewwang16czap/C3L/README.md

 First go to https://github.com/haotian-liu/LLaVA.
 Then clone this repository under LLaVA repository.
-Then edit pyproject.toml to remove the versions of torch and torchvision.
+Then edit pyproject.toml to remove the versions of torch, torchvision, accelerate.

 Commands for setup conda env: